 More flexibility was offered to pension holders in April 2015 meaning that in most cases, 25% of pension pots can be withdrawn tax free whilst the remainder (no matter drawdown, lump sum or annuity income) is taxed at the pension holder’s marginal rate of up to 45%.

-If income is sourced in the UK, as is the case with a UK pension, then even non-UK residents are liable to pay UK income tax on those earnings in the same way as UK residents.
-Your UK pension, counted as UK source income, will therefore be taxed at your marginal rate.
-Tax is applied to the 75% that is not included in your tax free sum.
+If income is sourced in the UK, than non-UK residents are liable to pay UK income tax on those earnings as is the case for earnings of UK residents.
+If you have a pension in the UK, this is counted as UK source income and so you are taxed at your marginal rate on the 75% that is not included in your tax free sum.

 Government Service Pensions are treated a little differently.

 Legislation in April 2015 affects UK taxation on defined contribution scheme benefits.
-For instance, taxes on death benefits are now influenced by whether the pension scheme member passes away before or after reaching 75 years of age.
-Passing pensions onto beneficiaries after the death of the pension holder is now, in general, less costly.
-Tax rates are still up to 45% in some cases.
+For instance, taxes on benefits are now influenced by whether the pension scheme member passes away before or after reaching 75 years of age.
+Passing pensions onto beneficiaries is now, in general, less costly.
+Marginal tax rates are still up to 45%.